-Essen is a city in the middle of the “Ruhrgebiet”, Germany’s traditional centre of mining and heavy industry – but today there is no mining left and not much industry.
-The main reason for our trip to Essen was an art exhibition at the Museum Folkwang, but as we have never visited the Zollverein Coal Mine it was a welcoming opportunity for the afternoon programme.
+Essen is a city in the middle of the “Ruhrgebiet”, Germany’s traditional centre of mining and heavy industry.
+But today there is no mining left and not much industry.
+The main reason for our trip to Essen was an art exhibition at the Museum Folkwang.
+However, as we have never visited the Zollverein Coal Mine it was a welcoming opportunity for the afternoon programme.

-The Zollverein Coal Mine used to be one of the largest mines in the area, but none of it has been in use since 1993 when the coking plant was closed for good.
-The site is being rededicated as a cultural and leisure space, thereby conserving some of the architecture and its historical importance.
+The Zollverein Coal Mine used to be one of the largest mines in the area, and still covers a vast area.
+But none of the industrial facilities has been in use since 1993 when the coking plant was closed for good.
+The Zollverein complex in Essen is being rededicated as a cultural and leisure space, thereby conserving some of the architecture and its historical importance.

 Mining at the Zollverein Coal Mine began in the mid-19th century and was in operation until 1986.
-The coal extracted in Essen was especially suitable for coking, and from the beginning the mining of coal went hand in hand with the production of coke.
-Therefore a coking plant was also built on the premises.
-The building is lit up in red after nightfall, and contains exhibition spaces, a book shop and a café instead of coal-black machinery.
+The coal extracted in Essen was especially suitable for coking.
+Therefore, from the beginning the mining of coal went hand in hand with the production of coke.
+Accordingly, a coking plant was also built on the premises.
+The building is lit up in red after nightfall.
+It contains exhibition spaces, a book shop and a café instead of coal-black machinery.
 The permanent exhibition is also located in the coking plant.

 Industrial nature

-A term neither of us had heard of before was “industrial nature”, which indeed describes nature that owes its existence to industry, or human intervention for industrial reasons.
+A term neither of us had heard of before was “industrial nature”.
+This word, they explain, indeed describes nature that owes its existence to industry, or human intervention for industrial reasons.
 For example, intensive mining produces a lot of waste material.
-This waste was deposited in the vicinity of the mines and formed characteristic pit heaps, which were then used for recreational purposes by the miners.
+This waste was deposited in the vicinity of the mines.
+All the waste formed characteristic pit heaps, which the miners and their families then used for recreational purposes.
 Conversely, as a result of the underground work the surface sagged and large areas of swamp developed, especially near rivers.

-On the lower floors, the exhibition fills in about the historical background on the coal, the mining industry and also the political importance of the Ruhrgebiet industrial zone.
+On the lower floors, the exhibition fills in about the historical background on the coal.
+It explains about the mining industry and also the political importance of the Ruhrgebiet industrial zone.
 Hence the gradual abandonment of mining was a major political issue in our childhood, as it meant the loss of thousands of jobs.

 Is the Zollverein Coal Mine Industrial Complex worth a visit?

-The industrial architecture is quite impressive, and the modern exhibition features a fascinating mix of history and design (including a design museum).
-We also find it remarkable how coal mining, which used to be a crucial industry and was the base of living for many families, turned into history within a few decades.
+The industrial architecture is quite impressive.
+In addition, the modern exhibition features a fascinating mix of history and design (including a design museum).
+We also find it remarkable how coal mining turned into history within a few decades.
+After all, it used to be such a crucial industry and was the base of living for many families.
 Thus, the Zollverein Coal Mine also makes you think about change in general.
+We have felt the same in other industrial heritage sites we have visited.
+The most impressive of these was the Blaenavon Coal Mines in South Wales, the so-called “Big Pit”.
+They had old miners to show the visitors around, which was very informative.
+Similarly, the legendary Idrija mercury mines in Slovenia have been in use until 1988!
+Like the Zollverein Coal Mine, both are also UNESCO World Heritage sites.

 How to get to the Zollverein Coal Mine Industrial Complex

-From Essen main station, tramway No 107 runs directly to the coal mine in about 20 minutes; the station is called “Zollverein” and it is easily recognizable by its mine head tower.
-All practical details can be found at: www.zollverein.de
+From Essen main station, tramway No 107 runs directly to the coal mine in about 20 minutes.
+The tram station is “Zollverein” and it is easily recognizable by its mine head tower.
+All practical details are usually up-to-date at: www.zollverein.de